hygtfrde/delphi/README.md

 ### Page Extractor
-- Utilize motion detection to recognize a full page, scanning its contents
-  - Extract the still frame
+- Utilize motion detection to recognize a full page, scanning its contents -- Extract the still frame
 - Increment and count prefixes and page numbers

 ### Text Extractor
-- Feed in the raw pages as image files and generate text pages
-  - Utilize Tesseract OCR
+- Feed in the raw pages as image files and generate text pages -- Utilize Tesseract OCR

+### Page Flattener
+- Detect edges and contours for accurate page detection

+### Quality Rating
+- Input a frame and provide a quality score
+  -- Essential for ensuring high quality text extraction

 ---
 ## Setting Up